Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 ![Ship with Rocket Flare](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids_old/images/asteroids_ship0002.png)

 If you look closely to the live demo, the rocket flare isn't just solid, it seems to flutter a bit.
 That's because we use more images of the ship with rocket flare, in an animation, and the rocket flare is a bit different across the animation.
-Fires never keep the same shape, our rocket shouldn't either.
+Fires never keep the same shape, right?
+Our rocket shouldn't either.
 Here's all the rockets with flare image in order, imagine cycling through each of these.
 We get the fluttering appearance by switching between these rocket flare images faster than our eyes can see that we've replaced the image.
 That's how animation works!

 ![Ship with a second Rocket Flare](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids_old/images/asteroids_ship0002.png)
 ![Ship with a third Rocket Flare](https://raw.githubusercontent.com/Cayce2514/cayce2514.github.io/master/bumpteroids_old/images/asteroids_ship0003.png)